Itzhack/itzhack-devops/README.md

 # BigPanda DevOps Exercise
+#### NITSAN
+gify-panda written in python running on 8070 counter-panda written in nodejs running on 8090
+I added deploy.sh script

 #### INTRO
 Good morning, Mr. Panda.
 Your mission, should you choose to accept it, involves the development and deployment of two nanoservices.
 Please read the following instructions before starting to implement your mission, you don't want to miss any important instruction, especially those in [General Guidelines](#general-guidelines)